coolcarly/coolcarly.github.io/blog/2024/June/mudge-24.md

 Our tasting consisted of five wines ($10 pp/tasting) including a vermentino, moscato, Shiraz, Tawny and a "white port".
 We learned that this place specialises in Tawny and so many members of our group loved it.
 Most of the wines here were not my style, however, the 2013 Shiraz was pretty nice and we ended up purchasing a bottle ($20 special, but with tasting fee it costed $30).

 I was glad that we got back before the sunset today, so I could go for quick 5 km run.
 It made me feel great after a long weekend of drinking wine.
+Other wineries were suggested to us, which will be on the list for the next time we go, including [Lowe Family Wines](https://maps.app.goo.gl/kXz5CTgC7jScMVzX6) and Di Lusso (although, the owners are planning to sell so may not be around for much longer).

 In the evening, we enjoyed another fire.